geonetwork/doc/en/administrator-guide/configuring-the-catalog/system-configuration.rst

 *Protocol* The HTTP protocol used to access the server.
 Choosing http means that all communication with GeoNetwork will be visible to anyone listening to the protocol.
 Since this includes usernames and passwords this is not secure.
 Choosing https means that all communication with GeoNetwork will be encrypted and thus much harder for a listener to decode.

-*Host* The node’s address or IP number.
+*Host* The node's address or IP number.
 If your node is publicly accessible from the Internet, you have to use the domain name.
 If your node is hidden inside your private network and you have a firewall or web server that redirects incoming requests to the node, you have to enter the public address of the firewall or web server.
 A typical configuration is to have an Apache web server on address A that is publicly accessible and redirects the requests to a Tomcat server on a private address B. In this case you have to enter A in the host parameter.

-*Port* The node’s port (usually 80 or 8080).
+*Port* The node's port (usually 80 or 8080).
 If the node is hidden, you have to enter the port on the public firewall or web server.

 Intranet Parameters